meichflo/ADS_Project_group3/README.md

 - **Model Evaluation:** Testing the integrity and performance of our creation.

 We're armed with Python and its mighty libraries—**Pandas** for our logbooks, **NumPy** for our calculations, and **Scikit-learn** for our navigation tools.

 ---

+## 👋 Meet the Team

+> "Great things in business are never done by one person; they're done by a team of people." – Steve Jobs

+We are Tobias, Sascha, and Florian, eager learners and explorers in the vast ocean of data science.

+- **Tobias** - Passionate about data and its power to change the world.
+- **Sascha** - A wizard in data analysis and visualization.
+- **Florian** - Enthusiastic about machine learning and its applications in solving real-world problems.

+---